stmorse/stmorse.github.io/_posts/2019-06-05-Momentum-vs-Acceleration.md

 \end{equation}
 $$

 Now at each step, we move in the direction of the gradient, but add a little bump if we moved a lot in the previous step, scaled by $$\beta$$.
-Intuitively, this gives our iterates some "momentum," and helps propel us through the long flat basins.
-It is less adept at resolving the zig-zagging, however.
+Intuitively, this gives our iterates some "momentum," helps propel us through the long flat basins, and can smooth out some of the zig-zagging.

-Lastly, consider the step below, which I'll refer to as "accelerated gradient descent" (AGD), and is typically attributed to Nesterov (1983):
+Lastly, consider the step below, which I'll refer to as "accelerated gradient descent" (AGD), and is typically attributed to Nesterov (1983), although good luck finding an online copy of that paper:

 $$
 \begin{equation}